 In the middle of the night, well after my broody hen was settled for the night, I put a few chicks in my pocket, donned a red-light headlamp and quietly entered the stable and opened the hen’s cage. quietly and quickly I covered her head with a thick handtowel, to keep her quiet and in the dark and to prevent pecking, and carefully slipped the tiny day old chicks underneath her.

 Although I had over two dozen chicks, wanted to test my broody hen’s willingness to adopt pre-hatched chicks with just a few chicks just in case she rejected or mistreated the chicks implanted into her nest.

 Over the next two nights I added a few chicks each evening and removed a few eggs, each time cover the hen with a towel and depositing the new chicks in the back of the nest.
-(My hens nest in medium tub-trug buckets turned on their side, so placing chicks in the back guarantees they can’t wander away)
+(My hen nests in medium tub-trug buckets turned on their side, so placing chicks in the back guarantees they can’t wander away)

 By and large, this experience of encouraging my broody hen to attach to hatchery chicks was wildly successful, however, there were some early losses.
 I attempted to get my hen to adopt 33 chicks and lost 3 the first week.
 While I wasn’t able to troubleshoot causes individually, it appeared that they were suffocated or accidentally stepped on by the broody hen.
 After the loss of the third, on day 4, I simultaneously removed the bucket from the nest (to increase air flow from all sides and hopefully prevent suffocation) and added a heat lamp in another area of the nest, so the chicks might not be so inclined to squash so tightly together around the hen.
 One or both of these efforts were successful, and no more chicks were lost until week 4 when the genetic frailty of Cornish Crosses began to surface.